sonipapa/Interactive-Lab-Hub/Lab 4/README.md

 Design a system with the Pi and anything from your kit with a focus on form, and materiality.
 The "stuff" that enclose the system should be informed by the desired interaction.
 What would a computer made of rocks be like?
 How would an ipod made of grass behave?
 Would a roomba made of gold clean your floor any differently?

+The system is my design in part C - the portable paper piano.

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+When trying to connect the capacitive sensor to the key, I first tried to use the alligator clips to have one side clip on the sensor and one on the key for the user to interact with.
+I then tried to fold aluminum foil to be a thin thread, having one side wrapping around the holes of the sensor and on side taped to the keys.
+In the end, the copper wire just worked perfect.

+Cardboard and medium-hard plastics (like the plastic of a binder) were both considered as candidates for the outer box.

 **b. explain the selection.**
+The alligator clips didn't work out as the they are just way too huge in size.
+Aluminum foil is just too brittle that it breaks easily which does not fulfill the requirement of the durability of a portable piano.
+The copper wire, on the other hand, provided ideal durability and conductivity, but it just needed insulating tapes to prevent from short circuiting.

+Cardboard wins out medium-hard plastics because cardboard is easier to cut, fold and taped, while plastics is sometimes too smooth to be taped.

 ### Part 2.